 Location.
 Part of the northern boundary of the built-up area, alongside Church Lane.
 Description.
 Green space surrounding the church.
 The southern part is occupied by well kept graves with an area of grass and trees behind.
 The graves are memorials to village residents, and part of village history.
+Local in character.
+Not extensive.

-4. Playing field Size: 1.83 ha
+4. Playing field Size: 1.83 ha Location.

-Location.
 At the north east corner of Caythorpe village.

 Description.
 Open mown grass surrounded by mature trees.
 It contains a pavilion/social club and a play area for children.
 It accommodates a football pitch in winter and a cricket pitch in summer, used by sports clubs for all ages.
 Village events are also held there.
+Local in character.
+Not Extensive.

-5. Caythorpe School playing field

-Size: 0.60 ha
+5. Caythorpe School playing field Size: 0.60 ha Location: Between the school buildings a

-Location: Between the school buildings and
+Location: Between the school buildings and Back Lane.

-Back Lane.